jooby-dev/jooby-docs/docs/analog/parameter-types.md

 band count to set

 #### **bands**
-Currently preferred NB-IoT bands to be searched for. if set to 0 all band that support module will be searched (default)
+Currently, preferred NB-IoT bands to be searched for. if set to 0 all bands that support the module will be searched (default)

 ### Examples